 Bus timetable from Kotor to Perast

-• In fact, there are much more buses to Perast from Kotor than in the screenshot above.
-All buses to Herceg Novi also go through Perast and stop there.
+• In reality, there are more buses from Kotor to Perast than the official schedule suggests.
+All buses heading to Herceg Novi also stop in Perast.

 • How to buy a ticket, where to look for a schedule and all about public transport in Montenegro.